MicrosoftDocs/sql-docs/docs/t-sql/statements/backup-transact-sql.md

 The backup with the BACKUP DATABASE statement cannot be used to transfer data or user information to SMP [!INCLUDE [ssNoVersion](../../includes/ssnoversion-md.md)] databases.
 For that functionality, you can use the remote table copy feature.
 For more information, see "Remote Table Copy" in the [!INCLUDE [pdw-product-documentation](../../includes/pdw-product-documentation-md.md)].

-[!INCLUDE [ssPDW](../../includes/sspdw-md.md)] uses [!INCLUDE [ssNoVersion](../../includes/ssnoversion-md.md)] backup technology to backup and restore databases. [!INCLUDE [ssNoVersion](../../includes/ssnoversion-md.md)] backup options are preconfigured to use backup compression.
+[!INCLUDE [ssPDW](../../includes/sspdw-md.md)] uses [!INCLUDE [ssNoVersion](../../includes/ssnoversion-md.md)] backup technology to back up and restore databases. [!INCLUDE [ssNoVersion](../../includes/ssnoversion-md.md)] backup options are preconfigured to use backup compression.
 You cannot set backup options such as compression, checksum, block size, and buffer count.

 Only one database backup or restore can run on the appliance at any given time. [!INCLUDE [ssPDW](../../includes/sspdw-md.md)] will queue backup or restore commands until the current backup or restore command has completed.